isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-lizard-poop-look-like/index.md

 ###  **Is Lizard Poop Toxic?**

 Lizard feces are toxic because they spread zoonotic diseases such as salmonella.
-They contain certain disease
-- causing bacteria which can get into your body through ingestion, inhaling or open skin.
+They contain certain disease-causing bacteria which can get into your body through ingestion, inhaling or open skin.
 With proper hygiene its possible to reduce the risk and prevent infections from lizard droppings.
 If you have pet lizards, wash your hands with water and soap any time you handle them.

 Their cages should also be kept clean and free from fecal droppings.